-As well as being able to study English Literature on its own, you can also choose to combine it with other subjects.
-The English Literature degree course focuses on writing in diverse forms and contexts, allowing you to study fiction and non-fiction produced over several centuries and in multiple countries.
+As well as being able to study English on its own, you can choose to combine it with other subjects.
+The English degree course focuses on writing in diverse forms and contexts, allowing you to study fiction and non-fiction produced over several centuries and in multiple countries.
 It also allows you to combine the pleasures of reading and analysing literature with the acquisition of valuable employability skills.

 You will study fiction, drama and poetry, as well as considering what fiction is as a genre, you'll learn to interpret poetry from different historical periods and analyse a range of dramatic work.
 You will also examine literature within the social, cultural, critical and political contexts in which it was written, and explore contemporary developments in critical and theoretical approaches to text.

 As a postgraduate student of English, you will: